ppapasaikas/SANJUAN/README.txt

          Statistics) which are used internally by SANJUAN.
 4. db: contains annotation data used internally by SANJUAN.
-5. mapping_indexes: There, bowtie2 and tophat2 indexes
+5. mapping_indexes: There, STAR indexes
          compiled by the user, are stored.
          These indexes and files are used only by the pre-processing and mapping routine of SANJUAN.